Build a Better Home for Your Family

 How does a build firm like Opus Vitae Construction come to emphasize high-performance and healthy homes as one of our key offerings?
 Our curiosity and desire to build better structures first led us to wonder how we could achieve more fundamentally sound and longer-lasting houses than those we’ve torn apart or built in the past.

-In extensive experience in the construction business, we continued to see the common pitfalls in the general construction of a home, and the same curiosities which first triggered our desire to build better structures caused us to reconsider almost every aspect of the home building process – even how to think about the structure itself.
+With extensive experience in the construction business, we continued to see the common pitfalls in the general construction of a home, and the same curiosities which first triggered our desire to build better structures caused us to reconsider almost every aspect of the home building process – even how to think about the structure itself.

 What is a High Performance Home?